Best Toys for Chorkie

 Physical Exercise Recommendations for Chorkie

 Physical activity for Chorkie should reflect their low (20-30 min daily) exercise needs and 4-10 lbs (typically 6-8 lbs) build.
 Daily exercise should include 15-30 minutes of gentle, species-appropriate physical activity in one or two short sessions.
 For Chorkie, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue shows up as heavy breathing, slowing down, reluctance to continue, or lying down during activity.
 Chorkie dogs with confident, loyal, spirited traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Chorkie dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Chorkie benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Chorkie